 Email Home Page

 A passive crossover has no active filters as were used in the electronic crossover.
-It uses coils (inductors) and capacitors to cause a rolloff of the audio level.
+It uses coils (inductors) and capacitors to cause a rolloff of the audio level above or below certain frequencies to prevent unwanted portions of the audio from reaching the various speakers.
 The simplest types use a single coil OR capacitor connected in series with the speaker.
-If a capacitor is used, it will reduce the lower frequencies getting through to the speaker.
-If an inductor is used, it will reduce the higher frequencies getting through to the speaker.
-In this configuration, the rate of rolloff is 6dB/octave.
+If a capacitor is used, the capacitor will tend to block the lower frequencies.
+If an inductor is used, it will tend to block the higher freqquencies.
+A capacitor would be used on smaller speakers and tweeters.
+An inductor would be used on larger speakers (midrange speakers and woofers).
+When using only an inductor or a capacitor in series with the speaker, the rate of rolloff is 6dB/octave.
 In a more complex configuration combining both coils and capacitors on each speaker, a steeper rolloff is obtainable.

-The diagram below shows how coils would be used in a low pass passive crossover system.
+The diagram below shows how inductors would be used in a low pass passive crossover system.

-The diagram below shows how the coils and caps would be used in a tri mode system.
+The diagram below shows how the inductor and capacitors would be used in a tri mode system.

 CAPACITORS